SvenMichaelKlose/bender/SYNTAX.md

 ## Applying Lisp expressions

 Lisp expressions can be inserted with the @ character.
-Line breaks are not allowed inside them.
+They may span multiple lines.

 ```
     ldx #@(- table_end table_start) ; Load X with size of table.